equinor/eit-web-ar/documentation.md

 ## Add gestures to objects

 You can add gestures to object, such that you can scale and rotate the object in runtime using gestures on the touchscreen.
-To add gestures, add gesture-detector component to the a-scene tag.
-Then add the gesture-scale and/or gesture-rotation components to the 3D-model you wish to manipulate.